 By the time we’d docked, morning rush hour was in full flow.
 Corsica might technically be French, but there is a very strong Italian influence and all the road signs are gradually being changed so that place names are in both French and Corsican (which is like an Italian dialect) – a bit like in Wales.
 Any signs in remoter parts of the island still left with just the French incantations are riddled with bullet holes and graffiti – less like Wales.
 This dual national identity had me bracing myself for a terrifying driving experience where the cars are piloted with a combination of the bravado of Italians and the spatial awareness of the French.
 Eventually, with the help of the lady in the TomTom, we managed to extract ourselves from Ajaccio (Aiacciu in Corsican) and headed northwards in pouring rain.

 I should point out that we didn’t really know where we should be going, because information on the Tour de Corse is surprisingly scarce.
-I’d spent hours on the internet, and although I’d managed to get the stage maps for the 2008 Rallye de France (as the Tour de Corse is now known), finding anything about its past proved immensely difficult.
+I’d spent hours on the internet, and although I’d managed to get the stage maps for more recent years, finding anything about the rally’s past proved immensely difficult.
 Even my father’s usually reliable library of Motor Sport magazines from the ’50s, ’60s and ’70s was strangely silent because the Tour de Corse wasn’t part of the FIA Rally Championship until it was included in the new World Manufacturers’ Championship in 1973.
-The best help I got was from our erstwhile editor-at-large Richard Meaden and his excellent Classic Motorsport Routes book (all good bookshops, perfect for birthdays), but even the map in that was rather vague.
+The best help I got was from evo’s own Richard Meaden and his excellent Classic Motorsport Routes book (available from all good online auction websites, perfect for birthdays), but even the map in that was rather vague.
 Nonetheless, with a large-scale road atlas and our fingers crossed, we headed off.

 We needn’t have worried.
 It seems that wherever you turn off a main road in Corsica (and as we’ll discover later, even the main roads can be quite amazing) you come across a potential rally stage.
 The first road we headed for descended then climbed through dense, lush greenery dripping with rain.
 If it hadn’t been so cold then it would have been tropical.
 The road was no more than a car and a half wide and seemed to twist and turn endlessly, briefly emerging over a spectacular bridge before plunging back into the trees that hid it from view when you looked back across the valley.